whassa/portfolio/README.md

-# portfolio
+# Portfolio
-This is a node server that I use to host my portfolio.
+This is a node server that I use to show my works.

 To start the project simply copy the github project then do those command.
 You'll need [nodejs](https://nodejs.org/).
 My current version I'm using is v18.18.0